Here is a comprehensive list of the best investing books we’ve used to learn more about the stock market and to think like an investor.

-Best Beginner Investing Book: ‘A Random Walk Down Wall Street’ by Burton Malkiel
+Best Book on Index Funds: ‘A Random Walk Down Wall Street’ by Burton Malkiel

 Self-titled as the “time-tested strategy for successful investing”, Malkiel’s book is slated by many as a necessity before starting your 401k or managing your own portfolio.
 The title of the book is in reference to the Random Walk Hypothesis, which essentially states that changes in the stock market are random and can’t be predicted.
 Malkiel expands on the point, portraying the futility in trying to exploit the inefficiencies of the stock mark, hammering home the benefit of a long-term strategy.